 In some instances, the automotive manufacturers have specifications for tests in the event of errors.
-If a test is necessary, solely test devices and test adapters being suitable for the connector, both approved by MD ELEKTRONIK GmbH, are allowed to be used.
+If a test is necessary, solely test devices and test adapters being suitable for the connector, both released by MD ELEKTRONIK GmbH, are allowed to be used.
 Only instructed persons are allowed to perform the error analysis.
-Furthermore, the test devices are solely allowed to be used for their intended purpose.
+The test devices are designed exclusively for the diagnosis of suspicious cables in the rework zone on the customer's premises.
+Sorting by means of short-circuit testers is prohibited.